-- If a student's hair is longer than shoulder length, it must be tied back while at school.
-This includes when students arrive at school, during all lessons, during recess and lunchtime and when they leave the school grounds at the end of the day. - Hairstyles should be simple and neat. - SAC ribbons (available from the SAC Uniform Shop), clips, hair slides, a head band or a scrunchy (in the permitted colours of brown, beige, yellow, white, black, purple, silver or gold) can be used to tie hair back. - Hair is to be of a natural colour, including hair extensions.
-Nails and Makeup - Nails must be kept short for safety and hygiene reasons.
-They must also be of natural colouring. - Only clear nail polish may be worn at school. - Makeup is not permitted.
+- Hair is longer than shoulder length must be tied back while at school.
+This includes when students arrive at school, during all lessons, during recess and lunchtime and when they leave the school grounds at the end of the day. - Hair is to be of a natural colour, including hair extensions, in the same colour tone - Hairstyles should be simple and neat. - · SAC ribbons (available from the SAC Uniform Shop), clips, hair slides, a head band or a scrunchie (in the permitted colours of brown, beige, yellow, white, black, purple, silver or gold) can be used to tie hair back.